Quantum superconducting criticality in graphene and topological insulators

 with $\varphi$ as the {\it phase} of the superconducting OP.
-The OP anticommutes with the particle number operator $N=\sigma_0 \otimes i\gamma_3\gamma_5$ and commutes with all the three generators of the spin rotations, ${\bf S}=\boldsymbol{\sigma} \otimes I_4$, and hence represents a spin-singlet.
+The OP anticommutes with the particle number operator $N=\sigma_0 \otimes i\gamma_3\gamma_5$ and commutes with all the three generators of the spin rotations, ${\bf S}=\boldsymbol{\sigma} \otimes I_4$, and hence represents a spin singlet.
 Moreover, it is even under the exchange of the sublattices, or of the Dirac points.